pocket-es: Specification

 suggest({text, size}) returns up to size strings from the suggest corpus that start with text (case-insensitive prefix match).

-The browser UI manages five atoms and a URL with three parameters:
+The browser UI manages six atoms and a URL with four parameters:

 Atom Type Default URL param